FairwindsOps/insights-docs/docs/features/insights-cli.md

 |   +-- second-app-group.yaml
 ```

-Once the files have been created, use the following command to push the App-Groups to Insights:
+Once the files have been created, use the following command to push the App Groups to Insights:
 ```
 insights-cli push app-groups
 ```

-#### Deleting App-Groups from Insights
+#### Deleting App Groups from Insights
-By default, the Insights CLI will not _delete_ any App-Groups from Insights.
+By default, the Insights CLI will not _delete_ any App Groups from Insights.
 It will
 only add or update them.
-This means there might be some App-Groups created in Insights that are not
+This means there might be some App Groups created in Insights that are not
 tracked in your Infrastructure-as-Code (IaC) repository.

 You can add the `--delete` flag to the `push app-groups` command, which
-will delete any App-Groups from Insights that **do not exist** in your IaC repository.
-Adding the `--dry-run` flag will explain which App-Groups would be deleted without making changes to Insights.
+will delete any App Groups from Insights that **do not exist** in your IaC repository.
+Adding the `--dry-run` flag will explain which App Groups would be deleted without making changes to Insights.

-### Policy-Mappings
+### Policy Mappings

-You can use the Insights CLI to manage the configuration of Policy-Mappings.
+You can use the Insights CLI to manage the configuration of Policy Mappings.

-Check out the [Policy-Mappings](/features/policy-mappings) documentation on use cases for configuring Policy-Mappings.
+Check out the [Policy Mappings](/features/policy-mappings) documentation on use cases for configuring Policy Mappings.

 ```bash
 insights-cli push policy-mappings
 ```

 #### Syncing from Fairwinds Insights
-If you were managing Policy-Mappings via Fairwinds Insights UI.
+If you were managing Policy Mappings via Fairwinds Insights UI.
 You can download and sync those definitions using the following command:

 ```
 insights-cli download policy-mappings